-The Materials Project is a multi-institution, multi-national effort to compute the properties of all inorganic materials and provide the data and associated analysis algorithms for every material researcher free of charge.
+The Materials Project is a multi-institution, multi-national effort to compute the properties of all inorganic materials and provide the data and associated analysis algorithms for every materials researcher free of charge.
 The ultimate goal of the initiative is to drastically reduce the time needed to invent new materials by focusing costly and time-consuming experiments on compounds that show the most promise computationally.

-Leveraging the Materials Project data and capabilities, users have published papers on Li battery anodes, rare earth materials, and magnetic materials, amongst other applications.
-Several Python libraries developed by Materials Project are also released open source and are used by researchers around the world.
+Leveraging the Materials Project data and capabilities, users have published papers on Li battery materials, solid state electrolytes, piezoelectric materials, and magnetic materials, amongst other applications.
+Several Python libraries developed by Materials Project are also released open source and are used by thousands of researchers around the world.

 The Multivalent Cathode Screening project uses high-throughput DFT to search for new chemical compounds that can serve as electrodes by exchanging multivalent cations such as Mg2+, Ca2+, and Y3+.
 Such formulations can potentially offer large improvements in energy density over today’s Li+ based batteries, but suitable electrode compounds must be identified amongst tens of thousands of potential candidates.

 Li-Si batteries, which use silicon instead of graphite as the battery anode, offer energy storage densities roughly 10 times as high as conventional Li-ion batteries.
 We use first-principles modeling, including DFT and ab initio molecular dynamics (AIMD), to study the thermodynamic and kinetic properties of various silicon-based anodes, including amorphous silicon, silica, and silicon-based alloys.